 The two sets of menu commands are attached in the g4d_ptn_swap.zip file below.

 You might like to use the SetPtn1.g4b grub4dos batch file (which also requires wenv).
 This displays a table of the current MBR partitions to the user and asks him which partition he wants to make the first one.
 You can automate the batch file with no user prompts and add it to your menu.lst files if you wish.
-Type SetPtn1.g4b with no parameters to see how to use the program.
+Type SetPtn1.g4b with no parameters in the grub4dos console, to see how to use the program.